Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: Numerical Results

 \section{Numerical Results}

-This section provides numerical results to assess the proposed approach for the DMAs-assisted multiuser MIMO uplink transmission.
+This section provides numerical results to assess the proposed approach for the DMA-assisted multiuser MIMO uplink transmission.
 Our simulation adopts the QuaDRiGa normalization channel model, the 3GPP-UMa-NLoS propagation environment for small scale fading \cite{2014QuaDRiGa}, and assumes all the channels exhibit the same large scale fading factor as $-120$ dB \cite{2020EEDownlink}.
-The channel statistics, $\bm{\Omega}_u, \forall u,$ can be obtained by the existing methods in, e.g., \cite{2009Statistical}.
+The channel statistics, $\bm{\Omega}_u, \forall u,$ can be obtained by the existing methods, e.g., \cite{2009Statistical}.
 We set the number of users as $U = 6$ and each user is equipped with 4 antennas, i.e., $N_u = 4$, $\forall u \in \cU$.
 The antennas of users are placed in uniform linear arrays spaced with half wavelength.
 We set the number of microstrips as $K = 8$ and each microstrip is embedded with $L = 8$ metamaterial elements.
-The space between metamaterial elements on the DMAs array is set as 0.2 wavelength.
-We set the bandwidth as $W = 10$ MHz, set the amplifier inefficiency factor as $\rho = 0.3$, $\forall u$, and set the noise variance as $\sigma^2 = -96$ dBm.
-For the power consumption, we set the static circuit power as $W_{\text{c},u} = 20$ dBm, $\forall u$, set the hardware dissipated power at the BS as $W_{\text{BS}} = 40$ dBm, and set the static power per microstrip as $W_{S} = 30$ dBm \cite{2019ReconfigurableHuang}, \cite{2013Coordinated}.
-Additionally, we choose four classical sets for possible entries of the weight matrix $\bQ$ as follows \cite{2019Dynamicuplink}: \begin{itemize} \item UC:$\ $ the complex plane, i.e., $\cQ= \C$; \item AO:$\ $ amplitude only, i.e., $\cQ= \left[0.001,5 \right]$; \item BA:$\ $ binary amplitude, i.e., $\cQ= \{0, 0.1\}$; \item LP:$\ $ Lorentzian-constrained phase, i.e., ${\cQ= \{ \frac{\jmath+e^{\jmath \phi}}{2}:\phi \in [0, 2\pi] \}}$. \end{itemize}
+The space between metamaterial elements on the DMA array is set as 0.2 wavelength.
+We set the bandwidth as $B = 10$ MHz, the amplifier inefficiency factor as $\rho = 0.3$, $\forall u$, and the noise variance as $\sigma^2 = -96$ dBm.
+For the power consumption, we set the static circuit power as $W_{\text{c},u} = 20$ dBm, $\forall u$, the hardware dissipated power at the BS as $W_{\text{BS}} = 40$ dBm, and the power consumption per RF chain as $W_{S} = 30$ dBm \cite{2021Reconfigurable}, \cite{2013Coordinated}.
+Additionally, the entries of the DMA weight matrix $\bQ$ can be selected from the following four sets \cite{2019Dynamicuplink}: \begin{itemize} \item UC:$\ $ the complex plane, i.e., $\cQ= \C$; \item AO:$\ $ amplitude only, i.e., $\cQ= \left[0.001,5 \right]$; \item BA:$\ $ binary amplitude, i.e., $\cQ= \{0, 0.1\}$; \item LP:$\ $ Lorentzian-constrained phase, i.e., $\cQ= \{ \frac{\jmath+e^{\jmath \phi}}{2} \}$, $ \phi \in [0, 2\pi] $. \end{itemize}